XXGithub123/Simplyfied-C-IDE/README.md

 * Hanshen Jing  117010112

 ## Intro ##
 This project contains editor, compiler, assembler, simulator and debugger of a simple C++ IDE.

-The detailed rules for simplified C language are written in the report
+The detailed rules for simplified C language are written in the report.

-Source code is under /Code/CSC3002Project
+* Source code is under /Code/CSC3002Project

-Executable file is under /ExecutableFile/ExeFile
+* Executable file is under /ExecutableFile/ExeFile

-Test files are under /Testfile
+* Test files are under /Testfile

-Report is under /Report
+* Report is under /Report